Sunday, 31 August 2014

 DUDH PULI ( BENGALI DESSERT )

-SWEETS and BENGALIS are synonymous you can say.
-I think one should visit our heritage city Kolkata to savour the wide variety of sweets available.
-I am sure you have to stay more than a fortnight to taste all the varieties, while going back you are sure to carry few packets back home for your loved ones.
+SWEETS, DESSERTS, BENGALIS are synonymous you may say.
+I think one should visit our heritage Kolkata to savour wide variety of sweets available.
+You have to stay longer to taste the varieties, yet you wouldn't be done!
+Before leaving, you would carry few packets back home for your loved ones.

-This particular dish today is a home made Bengali winter special dessert.
-There are so many variety of home made desserts in Bengal using rice flour, refined flour, jaggery, shredded coconut, milk.
-All these reminds me of my childhood days.
-Winter vacation started and next day I was at my Maternal Grandparent's place, 100 km away from the city.
-Our morning started with freshest date juice from our grandfather's farmhouse and exotic desserts made by our grand mother who singlehandedly managed everything including making the rice flour with a hand grinder.
-The dessert I prepared today is usually done in winters with date palm jaggery.
-Here in the island, we do not get date jaggery neither do I have it in store, so I used sugar.
+This recipe is a homemade Bengali winter dessert.
+There are a variety of home made desserts in Bengal using rice flour, refined flour, jaggery, shredded coconut, milk.
+They remind me of childhood.
+Winter vacation started, next day I was at my Maternal Grandparent's place, 100 km away from Kolkata.
+Our morning started with freshest date juice from our grandfather's farmhouse!

 Shredded Coconut : 200 gm